excellalabs/xluhco/ADAPTING.md

 * Select to deploy from the master branch

 After this, you'll have a web site that deploys automatically, and a CI process that protects your code before it makes it to the master branch.
 Not bad!

+## Step 6: Update the docs (Optional)

+The URLs in this document are not relative -- so the "submit an issue" links, etc. will always point to the <http://github.com/excellalbas/xluhco> repository, even after you fork them.
+You may wish to edit these markdown files in your repository to update them with your project's URL instead.